Skip to content

 💡

-For jobs: NO article in German!
+For jobs: no article in German!
 Ich bin Student.
 Sie ist Ärztin.

 🧠

-der/die/das = THE (specific). ein/eine = A (any).
+der/die/das = the (specific). ein/eine = A (any).
 No article = job!

 Common Mistakes